Curriculum

 Advanced security and trust concepts and implementation in wired and wireless computer networks; computer systems malware defenses; impacts of channel fragility, node mobility, and cooperative functionality, and resource constraints on security and trust at the different layers of the Internet protocol stack.
 Prerequiste: ECE 5484 AND ECE 5585 required; CS 5044 recommended.

 Entrepreneurship in technology-based startups, corporate, and public-sector organizations operating in digital environments.
 Experiential activities in commercialization and resource mobilization strategies.
 Design and validation of digital business models for launching technology-based ventures.
 Assessment and pursuit of entrepreneurial opportunities in cybersecurity, automation, artificial intelligence, and machine learning.
-Prerequisite: MGT 5804 OR ECE 5484.
+Prerequisite(s): MGT 5804

 To earn a Master of Information Technology degree at Virginia Tech, students must complete 11 courses—four core courses and seven elective courses—for a total of 33 credit hours.